nhurleywalker/GLEAM-X-pipeline/README.md

 - `git clone` this repository
 - Copy the `GLEAM-X-pipeline-template.profile` file (e.g. `cp GLEAM-X-pipeline-template.profile GLEAM-X-pipeline-hpc.profile`), and edit based on the desired system configuration
 - Build the singularity container (if you have access to the `mwa-reduce` repository), or contact a member of the group for the current container
-- Run the configuration file to createdirectories and download data dependencies, `source GLEAM-X-pipeline-hpc.pipeline`
+- Run the configuration file to create directories and download data dependencies, e.e `source GLEAM-X-pipeline-hpc.pipeline`
 - If archiving using the GLEAM-X store (see the next subsection) reach out to a GLEAM-X member for further details

 All compiled software is already prebuilt in the singularity container.
 There is no need to install any python modules on the host system, as all python code is executed within the context of the singularity container.

+The pipeline expects that a completed configuration profile and has been completed and loaded (using `source`) before running any of the associated `obs_*.sh` scripts.
+It is recommended that you `source` the completed configuration file in your `bash_profile`, so that it is loaded on login. *A word of warning*.
+If you adopt this approach and your home directory (where `bash_profile` usually resides) is shared among multiple clusters, special care should be taken to ensure you `source` the correct profile.

 ## SSH keys and archiving